I recently decided to start blogging, so I built my own platform and thought it’d be nice to share how I made it.

 A satisfying success block, pleasant to look at, even when it’s just for emphasis.

-In advanced, I also support colored inline text for important notes, including custom colors.
+In addition, I also support colored inline text for important notes, including custom colors.

 Mermaid diagrams support

-Integrating mermaid.js was quite challenging, especially with Node.js and light/dark mode support, which is why most systems skip it.
-I support it because I also want to use it for all of the diagrams I make on this site, and there are no better alternatives.
+Integrating mermaid.js was quite challenging, especially with Next.js and light/dark mode support and interactive zoom.
+I support this because it's going to be the main way to show diagrams for the future blog posts I make on this site, and there are no better alternatives.

 Loading Mermaid...